cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

 For a in-depth description of the functionality available in the physics module, instead, the reader can have a look at the dedicated [physics page](physics_model.md).

-## Guided regularization parameter selection
+## Hyperparameter tuning - Guided regularization parameter selection

-Regularizer parameter selection can be performed through either cross-validation, or the elbow method.
+Regularizer parameter selection (i.e., hyperparameter tuning) can be performed through either cross-validation, or the elbow method.
+We refer to the dedicated [parameter tuning](param_tuning.md) tutorial, for an in-depth explanation on how to use this functionality.

 ## References